ben-n93/ben-n93.github.io/content/pages/projects.md

 #### APIs

-- [Archer API](https://www.archerapi.com/) - Archer API is a REST API based on the adult animated sitcom *Archer*.
-It provides data about *Archer*'s characters, episodes and quotes:
+- [Archer API](https://www.archerapi.com/) is a REST API based on the adult animated sitcom *Archer*.
+It provides data about *Archer*'s characters, episodes and quotes.

     - Built with [Flask](https://flask.palletsprojects.com/en/2.2.x/) and hosted on [Heroku](https://www.heroku.com/).
 You can view the source code on [Github](https://github.com/ben-n93/archer_api).